HeavyMedl/HowToJavaScript/README.md

 DOMUtils.getRedditJSON('http://www.reddit.com/.json');
 ```

-Refresh the page to see the top five threads on the Reddit front page on your application.
+Refresh the page to see the top five threads from the Reddit front page on your application.
 You've successfully exposed Reddit's JSON API!